hdl-registers/hdl-registers/doc/sphinx/rst/about/about.rst

 4. Clean, intuitive, well-documented and easy-to-use API.
 5. Well-tested and reliable code.

-Especially points 1. and 2. set this project apart from :ref:`others <similar_tools>`.
+All of these, but especially points 1. and 2., set this project apart from :ref:`others <similar_tools>`.

 .. _performance: